 As to what I am not looking for: someone to split bills with or a houseman.
 Please, if you are married or separated, do not message me.
 Cowboys, chest bumping testosterone filled boys - not really gonna have a great chance.
 Lifetime students or "in the restaurant business" - I'm past that stage and I require job security comparable to my own.
 I tend to prefer older men, but I'm not ready for 50's bracket, sorry.

 As for me, well . . .I've been the good Christian and the black sheep.
 I've been a musician and an excellent dart player, dabbled in Feng Shui, listened to angry girl music and Blues music, played Mozart and written poetry, watched Numbers, Sherlock Holmes, and the Food Network.
 (I cook almost every night.)
 I'm outspoken, yet quiet: empathetic with a sense of Entitlement; gentle, but unrelenting, and I am always giving too much of myself.
 I want someone to finally meet me halfway.

 I am passionate about everything, good or bad.
 More than most, I feel the way everything in life goes hand in hand, and the motion of the journey leaves me in awe.

-I have a love/hate relationship with these sorts of sites.
-But they do work sometimes.
-Patience is key.
-I do not wish to settle, and nor should you.
 I am waiting for that moment when a 10 word message leads to a conversation that never ends . . .when every word is a morsel to be devoured, and every thought makes my heart pump.
 When I am enveloped as a completely human being - nothing less, and nothing more.
-And I am loved for it.
+Loved, yes . . .but also kept.